-If the new requirements are phased in or if we elect to develop IVDs, our future offerings may require a 510(k) submission or a Premarket Approval ("PMA") application to the FDA.
+As a result of the LDT Rule, our future offerings may require a 510(k) submission or a Premarket Approval ("PMA") application to the FDA.
 In a 510(k) submission, the device sponsor must demonstrate that the new device is "substantially equivalent" to a predicate device in terms of intended use, technological characteristics, and performance testing.
 A 510(k) requires demonstration of substantial equivalence to another device that is legally marketed in the United States.
 Substantial equivalence means that the new device is at least as safe and effective as the predicate.
 A device is substantially equivalent if, in comparison to a predicate it (a) has the same intended use as the predicate and has the same technological characteristics as the predicate; or (b) has the same intended use as the predicate, has different technological characteristics, and the information submitted to the FDA does not raise new questions of safety and effectiveness, and is demonstrated to be at least as safe and effective as the legally marketed predicate device.